When Can We Answer Queries Using Result-Bounded Data Interfaces?: Decidability of Monotone Answerability using Existence check and FD simplification

 The constraints of~$\Delta$ are TGDs but not IDs.
 However, we will take advantage of their structure to \emph{linearize} $\Delta$ together with $\Sigma$, i.e., construct a set~$\Sigma^\lift$ of $\incd$s that ``simulate'' the chase by $\Sigma$ and~$\Delta$.
 To define $\Sigma^\lift$ formally, we will change the signature.
 Let $\sign$ be the signature of the relations used in~$\Sigma$, not including the special unary relation $\accessible$ used in~$\Delta$; and let $w\in\NN$ be the constant bound on the width of the $\incd$s in~$\Sigma$.
 We expand~$\sign$ to the signature $\sign^{\lift}$ as follows.
 For each relation~$R$ of arity~$n$ in~$\sign$, we consider each subset $P$ of the positions of~$R$ of size at most~$w$.
 For each such subset $P$, we add a relation $R_{P}$ of arity $n$ to~$\sign^{\lift}$.
 Intuitively, an $R_P$-fact denotes an $R$-fact where the elements in the positions of~$P$ are accessible.

 Remember that our goal is to \emph{linearize}~$\Sigma$ and~$\Delta$ to a set of $\incd$s $\Sigma^\lift$ which emulates the chase by~$\Sigma$ and~$\Delta$.
 If we could ensure that $\Sigma^\lift$ has bounded width, we could then conclude using the result of~\cite{johnsonklug}.
 We will not be able to enforce this, but $\Sigma^\lift$ will instead satisfy a notion of \emph{bounded semi-width} that we now define.

-The \emph{basic position graph} of~$\Sigma^\lift$ is the directed graph whose nodes are the positions of relations in~$\Sigma^\lift$ with an edge from position~$i$ of a relation~$T$ to position~$j$ of a relation~$U$ if and only if the following is true: there is a dependency $\dep \in \Sigma$ whose body atom~$A$ uses relation $T$, whose head atom~$A'$ uses relation $U$, and there is an exported variable $x$ that occurs at position~$i$ of~$A$ and at position $j$ of~$A'$.
-We say that $\Sigma^\lift$ has \emph{semi-width} bounded by $w$ if it can be decomposed into~$\Sigma^\lift_1 \cup \Sigma^\lift_2$ where $\Sigma_1^\lift$ has width bounded by~$w$ and the position graph of~$\Sigma_2^\lift$ is acyclic.
-The bound on the semi-width of $\Sigma^{\lift}$ then implies an $\np$ bound on query containment, thanks to the following easy generalization of the result of Johnson and Klug~\cite{johnsonklug}: \begin{proposition} \semiwidthclassic \end{proposition}
+The \emph{basic position graph} of a set of TGDs $\Sigma$ is the directed graph whose nodes are the positions of relations in~$\Sigma$ with an edge from position~$i$ of a relation~$T$ to position~$j$ of a relation~$U$ if and only if the following is true: there is a dependency $\dep \in \Sigma$ whose body contains an atom~$A$ using relation $T$, whose head atom~$A'$ uses relation $U$, and with an exported variable $x$ that occurs at position~$i$ of~$A$ and at position $j$ of~$A'$.